Digital library: Future development

 Large scale digitization projects are underway at Google, the Million Book Project, and Internet Archive.
 With continued improvements in book handling and presentation technologies such as optical character recognition and development of alternative depositories and business models, digital libraries are rapidly growing in popularity.
 Just as libraries have ventured into audio and video collections, so have digital libraries such as the Internet Archive.
 In 2016, Google Books project received a court victory on proceeding with their book-scanning project that was halted by the Authors' Guild.
 This helped open the road for libraries to work with Google to better reach patrons who are accustomed to computerized information.

 According to Larry Lannom, Director of Information Management Technology at the nonprofit Corporation for National Research Initiatives (CNRI), "all the problems associated with digital libraries are wrapped up in archiving".
 He goes on to state, "If in 100 years people can still read your article, we'll have solved the problem."
 Daniel Akst, author of The Webster Chronicle, proposes that "the future of libraries—and of information—is digital".
 Peter Lyman and Hal Variant, information scientists at the University of California, Berkeley, estimate that "the world's total yearly production of print, film, optical, and magnetic content would require roughly 1.5 billion gigabytes of storage".
 Therefore, they believe that "soon it will be technologically possible for an average person to access virtually all recorded information".

 Digital archives are an evolving medium and they develop under various circumstances.
 Alongside large scale repositories, other digital archiving projects have also evolved in response to needs in research and research communication on various institutional levels.
-For example, during the COVID-19 pandemic, libraries and higher education institutions have launched digital archiving projects to document life during the pandemic, thus creating a digital, cultural record of collective memories from the period.
+For example, during the COVID-19 pandemic, libraries and higher education institutions launched digital archiving projects to document life during the pandemic, thus creating a digital, cultural record of collective memories from the period.
 Researchers have also utilized digital archiving to create specialized research databases.
 These databases compile digital records for use on international and interdisciplinary levels.
 COVID CORPUS, launched in October 2020, is an example of such a database, built in response to scientific communication needs in light of the pandemic.
 Beyond academia, digital collections have also recently been developed to appeal to a more general audience, as is the case with the Selected General Audience Content of the Internet-First University Press developed by Cornell University.
 This general-audience database contains specialized research information but is digitally organized for accessibility.
 The establishment of these archives has facilitated specialized forms of digital recordkeeping to fulfill various niches in online, research-based communication.